-The Immigration Litigation Fund (ILF) is a national fund whose goal is to ensure that the nation’s immigration enforcement system is fair, humane, and prioritizes the civil and human rights of those vulnerable to deportation.
+The Immigration Litigation Fund (ILF) is a national funder collaborative whose goal is to ensure that the nation’s immigration enforcement system is fair, humane, and prioritizes the civil and human rights of those vulnerable to deportation.
 ILF believes that litigation is an essential tool in achieving public policy and social change on immigration issues.
 The Fund’s grantmaking prioritizes litigation efforts that are connected to, and coordinated with, immigrant communities and organizations.

 How to Apply

 ILF ended its most recent round of grantmaking on March 31, 2018.
 The ILF will re-open its grantmaking process during the summer of 2018.